lski/Lski.Fn/README.md

 ## Semantic Versioning

-Now the project has hit version 1.0.0 the project will fully adhere to semantic versioning, to give confidence on any breaking changes.
+This project adheres to semantic versioning, so any breaking changes will be restricted to major version increases.

 ## Result